Loading...

 We wandered around the boulevard for several hours.
 The site was mostly deserted.
 Interesting sculptures but we never found our way into any building.
 The museum was supposed to be open but it seemed to be closed.
 All very bizarre

-2. place deserves Praza de Galicia
+2. place belongs to Praza de Galicia

 Praza de Galicia